Opposition: The Expansion of Gambling

 HB 1 was introduced by Representative Josh Bonner, and it protects students on our college campuses regarding their freedom of speech and freedom of association.

-Status: The bill has been approved by the House (93-62) and sent over to the Senate for a committee hearing.
+Status: The bill was approved by the House (93-62) two weeks ago and sent over to the Senate for a committee hearing.

 Support: “The Women’s Health and Safety Act” (Ban on Mailing Abortion Pills)

 SB 466, (Sen. Bruce Thompson): We fully support this legislation, which would reinstate the Obama/Trump era restrictions of delivering the abortion pill via telemedicine and direct mail in Georgia.

 Status: The Senate voted in favor of the bill (31-22) last week and it has been sent to the House for consideration in committee.

 We support SB 435 (Sen. Marty Harbin), which would ban any biological males from participating in biological female sports.

 Status: The Senate voted in favor of the bill two weeks ago, and it has been sent to the House for a possible committee hearing.

 SB 381 is authored by Sen. Randy Robertson.
 This legislation increases penalties (felony) on pimping and pandering related to human trafficking.